JYouness/httpful-laravel/readme.md

 - [Httpful on GitHub](http://github.com/nategood/httpful)
 - [Httpful Landing Page](http://phphttpclient.com)

-The current version of the bundle uses v0.1.5 of Httpful.
+The current version of the bundle uses v0.1.7 of Httpful.

+Laravel 4 users can use the [composer package](http://phphttpclient.com/#install) for Httpful.

 ### Installation